coenttb/pointfree-html/README.md

 # swift-html

-A Swift DSL for HTML and CSS, based on [pointfreeco/swift-html](https://www.github.com/pointfreeco/swift-html), with various extensions and [swift-css](https://www.github.com/coenttb/swift-css) integration.
+A Swift DSL for HTML based on [pointfreeco/swift-html](https://www.github.com/pointfreeco/swift-html) and updated to match the current approach on [pointfreeco/pointfreeco](https://github.com/pointfreeco/pointfreeco).

 ![Development Status](https://img.shields.io/badge/status-active--development-blue.svg)

 This package is currently in active development and is subject to frequent changes.
 Features and APIs may change without prior notice until a stable release is available.

-## New Approach

-`coenttb/swift-html` builds on [pointfreeco/swift-html](https://www.github.com/pointfreeco/swift-html).
-The `PointFreeHtml` module contains PointFree's current approach to html.
-The `HTML` module adds various extensions and [swift-css](https://www.github.com/coenttb/swift-css) integration.

 ## Examples